alvarosps/ecore-project/README.md

 As a note, the team's members avatarUrl from the api doesn't work (at least in the ones I tested), if it doesn't render, it'll render a default avatar instead.

-With the logic and UI done, all that was left was unit tests, currently I'm studying TDD, so I choose to leave the tests to the end, because I don't have a lot of experience with TDD yet, but it is something I want to do in future projects.
+After logic and UI were done, I started to work on unit tests, again facing some challenges in terms of finding documentation and examples on unit testing for React 18.
+I created basic examples of unit tests to run, and with more time I could work on it more, creating a 100% coverage tests.